Multimodal Prompt Optimization: Why Not Leverage Multiple Modalities for MLLMs: Reproducibility Statement

 \section{Reproducibility Statement}

-We attach the code to ensure the reproducibility of our work in the supplementary materials.
+We provide the public GitHub link to the code to ensure the reproducibility of our work.
 Additionally, we provide a detailed description of the experimental setup in Section~\ref{sec:experimental_setup}.
 We further provide additional implementation details in Appendix~\ref{appendix:implement_details}, the dataset configuration in Appendix~\ref{appendix:dataset_details}, the meta prompts to operationalize MPO in Appendix~\ref{appendix:meta_prompts}, and the full algorithms in Appendix~\ref{appendix:full_algorithm}.